Corporate access and privacy statement

 9. Individual access:

-Under the Workplace Safety and Insurance Act, both workers and their employer have an interest in a claim and have similar rights to receive fair and equal treatment.
-When either party objects to a decision, both the worker and their employer can obtain a copy of the relevant claim file documents at no charge to assist them in the appeal process.
-Before an employer receives the relevant claim file documents, workers have 21 days to object to the release of any health care information not relevant to the adjudication of the claim.
-Employers have a duty to keep the information received from the WSIB confidential.
+I. Under the Workplace Safety and Insurance Act, both claimants and their employer have an interest in a claim and have similar rights to receive fair and equal treatment.
+When either party objects to a decision, both the claimant and their employer can obtain a digital copy of the relevant claim file documents at no charge to assist them in the appeal process.
+Before an employer receives the relevant claim file documents, claimants have 21 days to object to the release of any health care information not relevant to the adjudication of the claim.
+Businesses have a duty to keep the information received from the WSIB confidential.

-If you have previously received a copy of a claim file, you will receive updates that have been added to the file from the date of your last request.
-Please provide your current address when you make a request and if the address you provide is different from the one on file, we will update our records for you.
+If you’ve previously received a copy of a claim file, you’ll receive updates that have been added to the file from the date of your last request.
+Please provide your current email address when you make a request.
+If the email address you provide is different from the one on file, we’ll update our records for you.

 We investigate all challenges regarding the collection, use or disclosure of personal information.
-Should you have any questions or concerns regarding this privacy statement, including the handling, use, or disclosure of your personal information, please contact your decision maker.
-If you are not satisfied with the response from our business areas, please contact the WSIB Privacy Office.
+If you have any questions or concerns about this privacy statement, including the handling, use, or disclosure of your personal information, please contact your decision-maker.
+If you’re not satisfied with the response from your decision-maker, please contact our Privacy Office.

 Address: